zyzzu/onnxruntime/docs/ONNX_Runtime_Mobile_NNAPI_perf_considerations.md

 <img align="center" src="images/mnist_optimization.png" alt="Changes to nodes from basic and extended optimizations."/>

-If we were to load the result of these optimizations as ORT format models, all nodes would execute using the CPU EP by default.

 ### Outcome of loading an optimized ORT format model with NNAPI enabled

 If the NNAPI EP is enabled, it is given an opportunity to select the nodes it can execute after the model is loaded.
 When doing so it will group as many nodes together as possible to minimize the overhead of copying data between the CPU and NNAPI to execute the nodes.
 Each group of nodes can be considered as a sub-graph.
 The more nodes in each sub-graph, and the fewer sub-graphs, the better the performance will be.